colinbdclark/osc.js/README.md

 osc.js is a library for reading and writing [Open Sound Control](http://opensoundcontrol.org) messages in JavaScript.
 It works in both Node.js and in a web browser.

 osc.js is maintained by [Colin Clark](https://colinclark.org).
-Please respect his unpaid labour (and that of other open source contributors), be kind, share projects you're working on, and consider contributing your own time to help improve the library.
+Please respect his unpaid labour (and that of other open source contributors), be kind, share projects you're working on, and consider contributing your own time to help improve the library. :heart:

 Why osc.js?
 -----------